 olive oil for drizzling

-- Preheat the oven to 450° F convection.***
+- Bake the falafel crumbles: Preheat the oven to 450° F convection.***

 - Finely mince the garlic in a large food processor.
 Add the cilantro and green onions to the food processor and pulse a couple times to chop them up a little.